jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-06-20-preparation-k8s-ckad-exam-part3-configuration.markdown

 ### Environment

-For running a pod with a certain set of environment variables (env var) the easiest way is with `--env`:
+For **running a Pod** with a certain set of **environment variables** (env var) the easiest way is with `--env`:

 {% highlight shell %}
 kubectl run p1 --image=busybox --env='var1=val1' --env='var2=val2' -- sh -c 'sleep 3600'
 {% endhighlight %}

-{% include remember.markdown content="one `--env` parameter is needed per env var set" %}
+{% include remember.markdown content="one `--env` parameter is needed per env var set." %}

-An environment can be also be populated with variables coming from ConfigMaps or Secrets.
+An environment can be also be populated with variables coming from Config Maps or Secrets.

 ### Config Maps

-The simplest way to create a Config Map is with the `--literal` command line option:
+The simplest way to **create a Config Map** is with the `--literal` command line option:

 {% highlight shell %}
 kubectl create configmap cm1 --from-literal='key1=value1' --from-literal='key2=value2'
 {% endhighlight %}

-{% include remember.markdown content="one `--literal` parameter is needed per name/value pair" %}
+{% include remember.markdown content="one `--literal` parameter is needed per name/value pair." %}

-A Config Map can also be created from a properties or environment var file:
+A Config Map can also be created from a **properties or environment var file**:

 {% highlight shell %}
 cat file.env